Stairs: Construction of steps

 Steps should have level treads, they may have open risers but if so treads should overlap at least 16mm.
-Domestic private stairs are likely to be used by children under 5 years old so the handrail ballister spacing should be constructed so that a 100mm diameter sphere cannot pass through the opening in the risers in order to prevent children from sticking their heads through them and potentially getting stuck.
+Domestic private stairs are likely to be used by children under 5 years old so the handrail ballister spacing should be constructed so that a 100-mm diameter sphere cannot pass through the opening in the risers in order to prevent children from sticking their heads through them and potentially getting stuck.

 Headroom

-A headroom of 2000mm is adequate.
+A headroom of 2000 mm is adequate.
 Special considerations can be made for loft conversions.

 Width of flights

 No recommendations are given for stair widths.

 Length of flights

 The approved document refers to 16 risers (steps) for utility stairs and 12 for general access.
 There is no requirement for private stairs.
-In practice there will be fewer than 16 steps as 16 x 220 gives over 3500 total rise (storey height) which is way above that in a domestic situation.
+In practice there will be fewer than 16 steps as 16 x 220 gives over 3500 mm total rise (storey height) which is way above that in a domestic situation.